campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/3-flame-graphs.md

 Do a small modification at a time, and make sure to either use benchmarks or profile the running server to decide what's the next step.
-Then use `go-wrk` to have a new idea of the external perforamnce of the server.
+Then use `go-wrk` to have a new idea of the external performance of the server.

 Document everything, because that's the only way you will be able to explain why your server is now *magically* twice as fast!